cisco-asp-web/LTRMSI-3000/lab_1/lab_1-guide.md

 ## Accessing the routers

 Lab attendees can interact with the routers in multiple ways.
-They may choose to use the **topology host** directly to:
+They may choose to use the **topology host** VM as a jumpbox to:

 - Launch topologies
 - SSH into routers